dgib21/javascriptQuiz/README.md

 # User Story
 As a coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I want to take a timed quiz on JavaScript fundamentals that stores high scores So that I can gauge my progress compared to my peers.

-# Follow these steps to complete the challenge:
+# Follow these steps to complete the assignment:

 1. Clone your starter code [here](https://github.com/coding-boot-camp/friendly-parakeet).